ngottlieb87/post-Epicodus-plan/readme.md

 * Continue working on Javascript algorithms  on freecodecamp.com

+* Learn [Go programming language](https://tour.golang.org/welcome/1) through [Go by Example](https://gobyexample.com/) and research gems for integration with rails applications.

+* Continue learning and building out rails api with Angular/React front end.

+*

 #### Community Engagement

-* Continue going to the Ruby Brigade meetups at New Relic and Epicodus alumni meetup.
+* Continue going to the Ruby Brigade meetups at New Relic and Epicodus alumni meetups (and other meetups).

 * A friend of mine works in Seattle and has worked as a support engineer for Microsoft/Bing and Amazon.
 He has taken an interest in learning to program and has invited me up to pick his brain and visit his work.
 I will take up his offer and make concrete plans with him.

 * Search github for different projects and make pull requests for issues i can fix.

+* Engage with the [learnprogramming](https://www.reddit.com/r/learnprogramming/) community on reddit and give my insights of attending programming bootcamp.

 *